 Diets Over the Years

 Dieting has evolved so much over the years.
-It used to be a restriction of calories (Weight Watchers) or meal replacements (Slim Fast), but then evolved into “strategies” like balancing macros (carbs, fat and protein), restricting entire food groups for “wellness” (dairy, meat, grains, sugar, etc.), carb cycling, intermittent fasting, exercise cycling, …and so many more disordered approaches to eating.
+It used to be a restriction of calories (Weight Watchers) or meal replacements (Slim Fast).
+But then it evolved into balancing macros (carbs, fat and protein), restricting entire food groups—like dairy, meat, grains, sugar, etc. Followed by “strategies for fat loss” like carb cycling, intermittent fasting, exercise cycling,…and so many more disordered eating approaches to eating.
 All forms of restriction.
 In the name of weight loss, fat loss and/or inches lost.

 To sell these programs, diet culture crafted messaging to make us feel bad about ourselves.
 By planting the seed that we’re not good enough, we can’t be trusted on our own, that we don’t know how to eat or when to eat, and that we’re fat and lazy if we’re not “on plan,” we believed the lies (as one does when you’re told the same thing over and over again.)